 14. T F The Bible is equal to the Koran.

-15. T F The Old Testament is useless to us today.
+15. T F The Old Testament of the Bible is useless to us today.

-17. T F The Davinci Code is true and tells us things the Bible does not.
+17. T F The Davinci Code is true and tells us things the Bible leaves out.

 19. T F I read the Bible once and that is enough.

 20. T F The Bible is complete now.